juanbernal1422/playlist_vibe_builder/README.md

 I chose merge sort for the playlist vibe builder because this algorithm creates a copy of the original unsorted list, allowing the user to preserve the initial order while also having a new sorted version.
 Then the user could also rearrange the playlist in different ways without losing the original order.
 Additionally, since merge sort uses the divide and conquer strategy, it is highly efficient to sort the playlist based on the energy of the song or even the duration.

 ## Demo:
+Screenshots of all runs and edge cases are presented in the images folder.

 ## Problem Breakdwon & Computational Thinking:
 ### Decomposition: